What’s the deal with met guards and metatarsal boots?

 External metatarsal guards

 External guards form a shell-like cover over the instep area of a shoe or boot just behind the safety toe cap.
 They typically cover the shoelaces and are made of a rigid, protective piece of plastic or metal wrapped in leather or other materials and backed with a dense foam padding for comfort and impact absorption.
-Since they’re on the outside of the shoe, they cover a larger surface area than internal met guards.
+Since they’re on the outside of the rubber or leather shoe, they cover a larger surface area than internal met guards.
 When an object hits an external met guard, the object impacts the firm shell on top of the foot while the soft backing of the metatarsal guard absorbs and distributes this impact with its cushioning and thus offers an increased protection to the fragile metatarsal bones over those designs without a metatarsal guard.
+Another positive to investing in an external metatarsal guard would be the ability to remove the guard when working on less dangerous activities.
+This gives you freedom to choose the size and level of protection you want without having to worry about carrying the extra weight around in less-threatening situations.

 These guards work especially well for jobs that require welding to protect the worker’s feet, laces and shoes from sparks, slag and falling chunks of metal.
+Not to mention the extreme levels of heat that are present in a welding profession, meta guards should be an essential form of safety precaution.
 In the case of a slower impact (which applies more of a compression-like pressure)—for example, where a truck slowly rolls over your foot, the design of external met guard boots offers slightly more protection than internal metatarsal boots.
+Additionally, in other jobs that require the use of high powered cutting tools, meta guards can also be a necessary safety precaution.
+A metatarsal boot will help safeguard against large cuts or sharp blades that can severely injure your foot.

 Internal met guards